 - Mixed Policy: A marine insurance policy which offers a client the benefit of both time and voyage policy is recognized as a mixed policy.

 - Open (or) Unvalued Policy: In this type of marine insurance policy, the value of the cargo and consignment is not put down in the policy beforehand.
 Therefore reimbursement is done only after the loss of the cargo and consignment is inspected and valued.

 - Valued Policy: A valued marine insurance policy is the opposite of an open marine insurance policy.
 In this type of policy, the value of the cargo and consignment is ascertained and is mentioned in the policy document beforehand thus making clear about the value of the reimbursements in case of any loss to the cargo and consignment.

 - Port Risk Policy: This kind of marine insurance policy is taken out in order to ensure the safety of the ship while it is stationed in a port.

 - Wager Policy: A wager policy is one where there are no fixed terms for reimbursements mentioned.
 If the insurance company finds the damages worth the claim then the reimbursements are provided, else there is no compensation offered.
 Also, it has to be noted that a wager policy is not a written insurance policy and as such is not valid in a court of law.

-- Floating Policy: A marine insurance policy where only the amount of claim is specified and all other details are omitted till the time the ship embarks on its journey, is known as floating policy.
+- Floating Policy: A marine insurance policy where only the amount of claim is specified and all other details are omitted till the time the ship embarks on its journey, is known as a floating policy.
 For clients who undertake frequent trips of cargo transportation through waters, this is the most ideal and feasible marine insurance policy.